The following summarises the World Fintech Report 2017, published by Capgemini in Q2, 2017.

 2b.
 Gen Y, tech-savvy embrace mobile

-With the prospect of the above statistics, Fintech firms are greatly focused on convenience and personalisation of mobile-based services, such as using “GPS to offer users real-time overdrafts if their funds are running low”.
+With the prospect of the above statistics from the World Fintech report, Fintech firms are greatly focused on convenience and personalisation of mobile-based services, such as using “GPS to offer users real-time overdrafts if their funds are running low”.
 Traditional lending firms are not far behind as they direct innovations toward new services through mobile channels as well.
 They also take advantage of their rich resources and broad experience as they pursue optimal strategies for maximizing opportunities in digital delivery.

 2c.
 Moments-of-truth interactions fall short